ku-sldg/plih/_types/1-Function-Types.md

   deriving (Show,Eq)
 {% endhighlight %}

-Note the constructor for function types uses the Haskell infix constructor notation allowing them to have the form `T:->T` similar to how they are written in rules.
+Note the constructor for function types uses the Haskell infix constructor notation allowing them to have the form `T:->:T` similar to how they are written in rules.
 Just a bit of Haskell trickery, nothing significant.

 Let's write the `typeof` function first using old-fashioned `let` notation to construct cases for each term type.
 The signature of `typeof` is a context and term to a type: